 Section 4.01 General Duties.
 The CDCR Offenders in the Facility shall be confined and supervised in accordance with the Operating Requirements.
-In addition, CONTRACTOR shall ensure that the portion of the Facility dedicated to use by CDCR is fenced off from that portion of the Facility dedicated to use by IDOC and that the day-to-day supervision of CDCR Offenders will be conducted in a manner that ensures the separation of the CDCR Offender population from the IDOC inmate population.
-The CONTRACTOR shall maintain staffing levels at the Facility in sufficient numbers and rank to maintain the safety of the public, staff and offenders and to adequately carry out the provisions of this Agreement and said staffing schedules are attached hereto as Attachment A. The CONTRACTOR shall provide CDCR with staffing schedules for each facility where CDCR Offenders are housed prior to execution of this Agreement, and shall maintain those staffing levels throughout the term of this Agreement, unless otherwise approved by CDCR.
+The CONTRACTOR shall maintain staffing levels at the Facility in accordance with ACA standards and in sufficient numbers and rank to maintain the safety of the public, staff and offenders and to adequately carry out the provisions of this Agreement.
+The CONTRACTOR shall provide CDCR with staffing guidelines for each facility where CDCR Offenders are housed prior to execution of this Agreement said minimum staffing patterns are attached hereto as Attachment A. In the event of any change to the staffing guidelines for the staff assigned to the particular CDCR housing units during the term of the Agreement, such revised guidelines shall be provided to CDCR in advance of any change and shall be subject to CDCR approval which shall not unreasonably withheld and which shall granted or withheld within ten business days of the request.
 In advance of any change, the CONTRACTOR will exercise authority to ensure that the daily operations of the Facility are in compliance with the provisions of this Agreement.
-Subject to the provisions of this Agreement, the CONTRACTOR shall provide CDCR Offenders care and treatment. including the furnishing of subsistence and routine and emergency medical care consistent with the requirements of ACA standards, NCCHC standards, CCR Title 15, and constitutionally appropriate guidelines, provide for their physical needs, make available work, education, training and treatment programs, retain them in safe, supervised custody, maintain proper discipline and control, make certain that any applicable court orders are complied with, provide reasonable access to the courts, and otherwise comply with all applicable law.
-CONTRACTOR will provide reports to the CDCR Contract Monitor on the adjustment of CDCR Offenders consistent with CDCR reviews.
-The case management of CDCR Offenders in the Facility shall be consistent with the case management of other offenders under applicable CDCR case management policies and procedures.
+Subject to the provisions of this Agreement, the CONTRACTOR shall provide CDCR Offenders care and treatment, including the furnishing of subsistence and routine and emergency medical care consistent with the requirements of ACA standards, NCCHC standards, CCR Title 15, and constitutionally appropriate guidelines, provide for their physical needs, make available work, education, training and treatment programs, retain them in safe, supervised custody, maintain proper discipline and control, make certain that any applicable court orders are complied with, provide reasonable access to the courts, and otherwise comply with all applicable law.
+The CONTRACTOR will provide reports to the CDCR Contract Monitor on the adjustment of CDCR Offenders consistent with CDCR reviews.
+Contractor shall provide case management of CDCR offenders consistent with Title 15 including classification, monitoring earned/good time, disciplinary activity, programming and other offender activity.